In this tutorial you will learn how to scrape any table containing information about game results, course listings, upcoming releases, or otherwise.

 Scraping One Table

-1. Use a regular Select command to get each of the table's row titles, by clicking on each.
+1. Use a regular Select command to get each of the table's row titles by clicking on each.
 This should create a Begin new entry and Extract command automatically.
-You can rename these elements if you like.
+You can rename these commands if you'd like.

 2. Click on the plus button beside Begin new entry.
 Create a new relative selection.

 3. Click on the name of the first team, then click on the number beside in under W. This should define the relative selection for each of the teams.
 Rename this select to wins.

 4. Repeat steps 2 and 3, creating and defining new relative selections for each column in the table.
 Rename each to the name of the column.